hillt03/VLCYT/README.md

 Be sure to include quotes around arguments.

-`python -m vlcyt ["<youtube_playlist_url>" -v "<VLC Install directory>"]`
+`python -m vlcyt ["<youtube_playlist_url>" -a "<YouTube V3 API Key>" -v "<VLC Install directory>" ]`

 If you have VLC installed and get a FileNotFound Error, use the `-v` switch to include the path to your VLC install directory.
 Otherwise, don't forget to install VLC (64-bit).
 VLCYT will look for VLC in `C:\Program Files\VideoLAN\VLC` by default.

 After running for the first time, you can then simply enter `python -m vlcyt` and the last playlist you passed in will begin playing.
+VLCYT user data (playlist url, API key, and VLC directory) is stored in %APPDATA%\Local\VLCYT.

 ### Example

-`python -m vlcyt "https://www.youtube.com/watch?v=8jrN6Kz2XbU&list=PLPVigFOpn3YjTdJ3-hIILmeP3jsjXntOU&index=1" -v "C:\Program Files\VideoLAN\VLC"`
+`python -m vlcyt "https://www.youtube.com/watch?v=8jrN6Kz2XbU&list=PLPVigFOpn3YjTdJ3-hIILmeP3jsjXntOU&index=1" -a "EXAMPLEAPIKEY" -v "C:\Program Files\VideoLAN\VLC"`

 After this initial command, do the following to load your stored settings:
 `python -m vlcyt`